Brewers vs. Cubs Player Props Betting Odds

 Yelich Stats

-- Yelich has recorded at least one hit in three straight games.
-During his last five outings he is hitting .381 with two doubles, a triple, a home run, four walks and seven RBI.
+- Yelich will look for his fifth straight game with a hit in this contest.
+In his last five games he is batting .333 with a double, a triple, a home run, four walks and six RBI.

 Yelich Recent Games